 This long-awaited public safety center keeps the town of Edmond safe and secure.

-When residents of Edmond, Oklahoma voted to upgrade their city’s police headquarters, 911 communication center, emergency management center and city jail, they turned to the design experts at FSB and the laboratory planners at MWL to create what would become the largest city complex in town.
+When residents of Edmond, Oklahoma voted to upgrade their city’s police headquarters, 911 call center, emergency management center and city jail, they turned to the design experts at FSB and planners at MWL Architects to create what would become the largest city complex in town.
 The goal was not just to replace sites that were outdated and overcrowded, but also to construct a complex that would be as impervious as possible to natural disasters and other safety threats.

 The FSB and MWL team’s first step was to conduct a needs assessment study, one which reviewed the spatial, functional and operational needs of these entities, and studied current national trends pertaining to public safety facilities.
 Once the assessment was completed, and with the input of all project stakeholders, two sites were chosen.
 The first, taking up half of an urban city block, was selected for the four-level police headquarters building.
 A second site, three miles away, was picked for an Ancillary Support Facility.
 The new headquarters provides nearly 85,000 SF of space for police, central communications and emergency management, including the city’s 911 call center.

-The architecture of this unique new headquarters not only fulfills a critical need for the City of Edmond, it captures the town’s unique history and community spirit, taking the protection of its citizens – and the officers who serve them ─ to a whole new level.
+The architecture of this unique headquarters not only fulfills a critical need for the City of Edmond, it captures the town’s unique history and community spirit, taking the protection of its citizens – and the officers who serve them — to a whole new level.